premgane/premgane.github.io/_posts/2018-03-25-designing-a-hiring-pipeline.md

 For example, the hiring process at a big-name software company might be a full day of five or six whiteboard coding interviews with a lunch break in the middle.
 Afterwards, the hiring committee would meet to vote on whether the candidate passed the hiring bar.

 In the case of a startup with fewer than 15 employees total, some of whom are non-technical folks, this hiring process does not work.
 We simply don't have enough engineers to do all-day interviews.
-Even if we did, engineers would spend a disporportionate amount of time interviewing and not working on our technical tasks.
+Even if we did, engineers would spend a disproportionate amount of time interviewing and not working on our technical tasks.

 So, what can we do?
 How do we design a pipeline to spend the least amount of time interviewing?
 How do we write questions that can give us the clearest picture of the candidate?
 How do we enable the candidate to reveal enough about their skills that we can accurately imagine what it would be like to work with them?